What Is an Amicable Divorce

 There’s no one process for an amicable divorce.
 You can have a mediated, collaborative, or even litigated divorce and still be cordial.
 Alternative Dispute Resolution (ADR) approaches like mediation and collaborative divorce are designed to provide a process that supports spouses as they resolve their disputes with mutual respect.
 The court process inherent in litigation is not created with the same goals.
 However, there are certainly litigated divorces that meet the definition of “amicable divorces.”

 Whether a divorce is cooperative ultimately boils down to the two spouses involved.
 So keep focused on the goals you have for your divorce itself and your future.
 Don’t focus on bitterness about past events or “right vs. wrong” and “good vs. bad.”

 The Connecticut courts have baked-in methods to try to keep or get things amicable in the divorce court process.
 For example, Family Relations staff helps parents reach agreements.
 At pretrials, volunteer attorneys and judges assist spouses in reaching settlement agreements and avoiding trial.

 Read: What Is Family Relations?

 What’s Uncontested Divorce?

-“Uncontested divorce” is generally used to refer to any divorce that resolves with a full settlement agreement instead of a trial.
-As we discussed above, your divorce can be amicable regardless of your divorce method.
-The critical difference is that mediation and collaborative divorce are specifically designed to support the spouses’ efforts to be amicable.
+“Uncontested divorce” is generally used to refer to any divorce the couple resolves with a full settlement agreement instead of a trial.
+As we discussed above, your divorce can be civil regardless of your divorce method.
+The critical difference is that mediation and collaborative divorce are specifically designed to support the spouses’ efforts to be cooperative.

 What’s the Lawyer’s Role in an Amicable Divorce?